dbsxfz/EscapingDOV/README.md

 ---

 ### 7. Transfer Knowledge to the Surrogate Student
-Transfer Knowledge from the teacher to the surrogate student capable of **escaping DOV** using the generated corruptions and perturbations.
+Transfer Knowledge from the teacher to the surrogate student capable of **Escaping DOV** using the generated corruptions and perturbations.

 - - The resulting student model should also be trained by the user and saved to `models/badnets/student.pth`.
 Instructions are provided in `distill/OOD_distill_badnets_final.ipynb`.